-Freshman applicants who achieve at least a 245 RAI score and who meet the minimum number of high school courses required by the Regent universities will qualify for Go to www.regents.iowa.gov/RAI/ to calculate your own RAI score.
+Freshman applicants who achieve at least a 245 RAI score and who meet the minimum number of high school courses required by the Regent universities will qualify for automatic admission to any of the three Regent universities.
+Freshman applicants who achieve less than a 245 RAI score may also be admitted to a specific Regent university, however, each Regent university will review these applications on a individual basis and the admission decision will be specific to each institution.

+Go to www.regents.iowa.gov/RAI/ to calculate your own RAI score.